Esox

 Esox is a genus of freshwater fish commonly known as pike or pickerel.
 It is the type genus of the family Esocidae.
 The type species of the genus is Esox lucius, the northern pike.

-Esox has been present in Laurentia (which later became North America) and Eurasia since the Paleocene.
+Esox have a fossil record extending back to the Paleocene.
 Modern large pike species are native to the Palearctic and Nearctic realms, ranging across Northern America and from Western Europe to Siberia in North Asia.